I am not sad! But the nights are drawing in. They have a nobility which suits this time of year.

 late-night silent enigma listening session in headphones here - really good. interesting to me to hear the legacy of first valor/rozz era Xian death & Celtic Frost's take on that synthesized in this band - I think those strains have a heavy legacy in this sort of mournful doom

-― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 15 October 2012 06:19 (four years ago) Permalink
+― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 15 October 2012 06:19 (five years ago) Permalink

 fuck, maybe there's better shit to dig at 230 am with some whiskey but I'm hard pressed to say what it is. the depth of the journey on this album is the whole deal, those repeating picked notes in the "nocturnal emission" fade...the ongoing hum...what an album

-― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 15 October 2012 06:35 (four years ago) Permalink
+― Inconceivable (to the entire world) (underrated aerosmith bootlegs I have owned), Monday, 15 October 2012 06:35 (five years ago) Permalink

 Yeah all time top 10 for me, that one.

 ― Siegbran, Monday, 15 October 2012 06:50 (five years ago) Permalink